 The J Exchange Visitor classification by the U.S. Department of State was developed to implement the Mutual Educational and Cultural Exchange Act.The overall purpose of the act is “to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges.”

 This is for persons who are coming to the United States for a short-term program in a variety of different areas, such as study, research, teaching, and training.
 Marian University authorizes documents only for professors, research scholars, specialists, and students.
-The DS-2019 is the document issued by the Office of International Programs to any person approved by Marian University for a J-1 program.
+The DS-2019 is the document issued by the Global Engagement Office to any Exchange Visitor approved by Marian University for a J-1 Exchange Visitor program.
 The application requests from the prospective Exchange Visitor and the hosting department, along with other resources, are also located on this page.

-It is important to note that the J-program is a temporary program and that J-visa holders should have no immigrant intent.
+It is important to note that the Exchange Visitor program is a temporary program and that J-visa holders should have no immigrant intent.
 This visa category should not be used by departments or internationals for permanent employment positions or to seek permanent residency in the United States.

 Potential Exchange Visitors must provide evidence of sufficient funding for their entire length of stay.
-The Office of International Programs requires proof of at least $1,350 per month for the Exchange Visitor and at least $500 for each accompanying dependent (spouse or unmarried children under 21 years old).
+The Global Engagement Office requires proof of at least $1,350 per month for the Exchange Visitor and at least $500 for each accompanying dependent (spouse or unmarried children under 21 years old).
 Financial support may come from Marian University, the Exchange Visitor's home university, U.S. or foreign governments, or personal funding.

 The Exchange Visitor Program is a great way for faculty to create and build upon collaborations with international colleagues by having them come to campus for teaching, research, and consultation.
-Although the Office of International Programs oversees their immigration record and compliance, it is the host department's responsibility to provide the following:
+Although the Global Engagement Office oversees their immigration record and compliance, it is the host department's responsibility to provide the following: